MegaNAD60/useParams_hook/Readme.md

 ```
 * Run server and see outcome.

 In conclusion, this document provides a comprehensive knowledge on useParams hook.
 We looked at the benefits of useParams hook and also the process in applying useParams hook in react applications.
+Hope this was useful?
+Why not get started and perfect your skill in React.